 Secondly, since you have the security of holding a table tennis racket in your hand, you will not slip or lose control.

-Who should choose an anatomical handle?
+Who should you choose for an anatomic handle?

 However, keeping as many balls on the table as possible with turning and precision is much easier.
 Also, ball blocks and forehand topspins with a lot of rotation will be effective.

 There are several types of table tennis racket glues, but the most important is to use those recommended by the ITTF in competitions.
-The only type of glue that is currently legal is the no VOC water-based glue.
-It is very easy to use, and once you stick the rubbers on the blade, your racket will achieve the full effect for at least six months.
+The only kind of glue that is currently legal is the no VOC water-based glue.
+It is easy to use, and once you stick the rubbers on the blade, your racket will achieve the full effect for at least six months.

-The final thing about the table tennis rackets is their side tape or the edge tape.
+The final thing about the table tennis rackets is their side or edge tape.
 This seals the rubber edges and covers the blade edges.
 The thickness of the table tennis rackets depends on the rubber and the blade’s thickness.
 To add extra power to your table tennis racket, apply a power tape for additional weight.

-The Table Tennis Rubbers
+Choosing The Table Tennis Rubbers

 Should I choose a ready-made racket or assemble it myself?

 How will I know how to choose a table tennis racket that is ready-made and suits me?
-Due to that and many other questions, we have published this article and a few more articles about ready-made rackets.
+Due to that and many other questions, we have published this article and a few more about ready-made rackets.

 How to choose a table tennis racket for Speed, Spin, and Control?